siberianfox/g2wiki/Digital-DRO.md

-##Documentation for Using the Digital Digital Readout
+##Using the Digital Digital Readout

 ##Building the DDRO
 The digital DRO builds from the digital-dro branch of the Synthetos G2 github repo.
 Do this: